alevani/ant_war_simulation/REPORT.md

 Collective behavior is a process without central control that brings together multiple participants to achieve some outcome.
 We see the outcomes of collective behavior everywhere in nature (The Evolution of the Algorithms for Collective Behavior) -> this book also mentioned the idea of an "food availability measure" by ants. => how much ant are dispatched to a food supply depends on the rate at which food if is found and not the location.
 The more food is available the more quickly a ant will return to the nest, the more worker it will find and convert.

--> ants task management:

-Each ants do what is based on the rate of interaction between ants.
-(Cuticular hydrocarbon).
-It tells what ants does what because the way ant ant work tells change the hydrocarbon chemical reactione.
-For example, when harvester ant foragers are out in the sun, the proportion of n-alkanes in their hydrocarbon profiles increases, leading a forager to smell recognizably different from an ant that works inside the nest (Wagner et al., 2001)

 -----